i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 Just a note before we get into it.
-This is a guest blog post from Amy, another SLP!
+This is a guest blog post from Amy, another SLP, all about virtual speech therapy organization!
 You can find Amy’s SLP Facebook page here.

 WOW – It’s almost December of what is surely the most unusual (I’ll refrain from using 2020’s most overused word unprec…) year of our SLP careers.
 Maybe you are on a roll with virtual teaching and changing schedules, or maybe your hair is on fire and you’re perpetually counting down until the weekends.
 Either way, if you’re anything like me you have deemed this year Survival Therapy on most days, and an opportunity to learn something new on your very best.